MJ: Good morning, Michelle! We’ve both been so busy, it feels like we haven’t talked in weeks. Good thing it’s time for Off the Shelf!

 MICHELLE: You’ll have to imagine me sitting over here nodding, ‘cos I was doing a fair amount of it.
 I especially like your comments regarding Astro and how he differs from the typical shounen hero.
 Some of the same good qualities, some of the same bad (or at least impulsive) ones, but personal hangups all his own.
 I’m really interested to see how the series wraps up in the second volume, and I also wonder whether it was intended to be this short or if it was a casualty of one of those popularity contests we see all the time in Bakuman.

-MELINDA: Yeah, I was wondering about that, too.
+MJ: Yeah, I was wondering about that, too.
 I hope it at least got a decent wrap-up, either way.
 And I’ll certainly be looking forward to whatever’s next from this artist.

 […] Love Spell, volume two of which is due out this week.
 I read this volume for this weekend’s Off the Shelf, and I’ll be damned if it didn’t just charm the heck out of me.
 Mayu Shinjo, I judged […]